gkoukis/CODECO-ATHENA_RC-EdgeNet/installation/README.md

 ## Multiprovider

-We can simply contribute a node as follows: We ssh into the node we want to contribute (e.g. named kubem2) and
+To contribute a node, you can follow these simple steps: Begin by establishing an SSH connection to the node you intend to contribute, such as the one named _kubem2_.

-> We clone the [EdgeNet / node repo](https://gitlab.eclipse.org/gkoukis/codeco_edgenet_node/-/tree/main) in the node.
+> We clone the [EdgeNet / node repo](https://github.com/swnuom/node) in the node (kubem2).
 ```bash
 git clone https://github.com/swnuom/node.git
 ```

-Now we need to copy the publig key of the master node (athm3) into the contributed node (kubem2) so any node we want to contribute, it can join the cluster.
+> Now we need to copy the publig key of the master node (athm3) into the contributed node (kubem2) so any node we want to contribute, it can join the cluster.

 > We find and copy the public key of the master node (athm3) found in the ssh folder of the master node (athm3)
 ```bash